Wasi34/Zero-Waste/README.md

 # Zero-Waste
-Zero Waste is a desktop application which will help to create a better and easier way to communicate with NGOs / charity organizations.
+Zero Waste is a desktop application that will help to create a better and easier way to communicate with NGOs / charity organizations.
 With the help of this software, people can donate food to help poor people.

-It's a 3rd year 2nd semester project.
+It's a 3rd-year 2nd-semester project.

 # Features